Friend of Assad deserts Syria for France

-BEIRUT (Reuters) - Manaf Tlas, a family friend of President Bashar al-Assad and head of a unit of his elite Republican Guard, has fled Syria for France and has information about the regime that could help its opponents, the Syrian rebel army said on Friday.
+BEIRUT (Reuters) - Syrian general Manaf Tlas, a friend and ally of President Bashar al-Assad who headed a unit of the elite Republican Guard, has fled Damascus and is on his way to Paris, a close family friend and the French government said on Friday.

-Tlas, whose empty Damascus home was ransacked by security police, had traveled via Qatar, a strong backer of the rebels, according to one opposition source.

-Tlas has not been seen since news broke of his flight and has made no statements.

-“Firas called our envoy in France and told him that he wants to support the revolution, and that Manaf has information about the regime the family and he wants to defect,” said Qassem Saadeddine, spokesman of the Free Army command inside Syria.

-“That was one month ago,” said Saaededdine, who is also head of the rebel military council in Homs province.

-French Foreign Minister Laurent Fabius told a meeting of Syrian rebels and their backers hosted by Paris that Tlas was on his way to France, the former colonial power which has been a refuge for many Syrian dissidents in the past.

-“He left Syria and arrived yesterday (Thursday) in Turkey.
+“He left Syria and arrived yesterday in Turkey.
 He wants to come to France to join his family,” the friend told Reuters by telephone from the French capital.

-He declined to give details of Tlas’s route out of Syria to Europe.
-But opposition sources said it included Qatar.
+He declined to give details of Tlas’s flight from Syria, where witnesses said security officials had ransacked his home in Damascus on Thursday.

+Foreign Minister Laurent Fabius later told a meeting in Paris of Syrian rebels and their international supporters that Tlas was indeed on his way to France.
+The former colonial power has been a refuge for many Syrian dissidents in the past.

-Tlas, a Havana cigar smoker in his mid 40s, enlivened the social scene in Damascus as well as serving as a brigadier-general.
-His father Mustapha, defense minister under Assad’s father for 30 years, has been in Paris for months, a diplomat said.
+Tlas, in his mid 40s, once enlivened the social scene in Damascus as well as serving as a brigadier-general in his friend’s praetorian guard.
+His father Mustapha, defense minister under Assad’s father for 30 years, now lives in Paris, as does Tlas’s sister, widow of a wealthy Saudi arms dealer.

 The family comes from Syria’s Sunni Muslim religious majority, and Tlas’s desertion from an inner circle dominated by Assad’s fellow Alawites opens a first, ominous crack at the heart of ruling elite which has withstood lesser defections.